bravecorvus/bigdisk/README.md

 User=root
 Group=root

+; Define API variables in order to use Caddy's auto-cert functionality Environment=NAMECHEAP_API_USER= Environment=NAMECHEAP_API_KEY=
 ; Letsencrypt-issued certificates will be written to this directory.
-Environment=NAMECHEAP_API_USER=
-Environment=NAMECHEAP_API_KEY=
-; Environment=CADDYPATH=/etc/ssl/caddy
 Environment=CADDYPATH=/home/[username]/.caddy

 ; Always set "-root" to something safe in case it gets forgotten in the Caddyfile.